iainctduncan/papers/source/conclusion.rst

 elements such as staff notation displays and piano rolls.
-Bach uses lllls in a similar fashion to how Max uses dictionaires and S4M uses s4m-arrays: the data is stored in a global Bach-controlled registry, and objects can pass references to these between them (Agostini, 2015, 11-27).
+Bach uses lllls in a similar fashion to how Max uses dictionaires and S4M uses s4m-arrays: the data is stored in a global Bach-controlled registry, and objects can pass references to these between them (CTN: Agostini 2015, 11-27).
-.. citation (Agostini, 2015)
 However, while being inspired by Lisp data structures and Lisp-based platforms, Bach is notably missing an interactive Lisp interpreter itself.
 Were Scheme for Max also able to work with Bach lllls, the capabilities of both Bach